Six ways to set yourself up for success in 2025

 The retirement planning calculator can help you create a personalized plan and track your progress.
 Working with a Financial Advisor could also help.

-And if you’ve changed jobs like many have over the last few years, you may want to consolidate your old employer-sponsored retirement plan into an IRA or into your new employer’s retirement plan.
+And if you’ve changed jobs like many have over the last few years, you may want to consider consolidating your old employer-sponsored retirement plan into an IRA or into your new employer’s retirement plan.

 5. Make sure you’re on track with your other investing goals